nurselaine/tacobout_it/README.md

 # taco-bout-it

   Welcome to Tacobout it!
-A chat app created using Node js Express Socket.io (please refer to [client-side]() for more info!).
+A chat app created using Node js Express Socket.io (please refer to [Server-side]() for more info!).
 Tacobout provides users the ability to join an anonymous chat rooms.

   #### Key Features
   - Sign in page, users can pick a name and icon